Hybanos/HAHAddon/README.md

 Made by Cookie:
 - AntiAntiAFK       | Disconnects you after a certain time
 - AntiMob           | Disconnects you if an entity is nearby
-- AutoWalk+         | AutoWalk with delay and more dirrections
+- AutoWalk+         | AutoWalk with delay and more directions
 - Duck Icon         | Changes the windows icon to a duck
 </pre>